Systems Engineering Laboratory 1

 or ifconfig

-) and also on the host using the docker inspect
+) and also on the host

 .nginx

-webserver inside the container and check the default web content from the host (apt-get update
+check the default web content from the host (apt-get update

 and apt-get install nginx